 This time next year you’ll see that improvement in your social audit – a direct link between social listening and social success.

 Of course, social success isn’t always enough to sell social listening tools to higher-ups.
-This is why results like those of UMG Nashville and Chick-fil-A matter.
+This is why results like those of Popeyes, UMG Nashville and Hotwire matter.
 You don’t have to take it from us that social analytics work – take it from them, and the many other brands having similar success.

 When you can demonstrate a clear correlation to profits and other aspects beyond just marketing – not that marketing isn’t important – that’s when you’ll win the hearts of the C-suite and other stakeholders.